cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 - it uses the `tg://` custom URL scheme from Telegram

 It is interesting to see that if you navigate again to "https://telegram.me/fridadotre", click on cancel and then click on the link offered by the page itself "Open in the Telegram app".
-Instead of opening via custom URL scheme it will open via Universal Links.
+Instead of opening via custom URL scheme it will open via universal links.

 ![Open in the Telegram app](Images/Chapters/0x06h/open_in_telegram_via_universallink.png)

-You can try this and trace both methods like this:
+You can try this while tracing both methods:

 ```javascript
 $ frida-trace -U Telegram -m "*[* *restorationHandler*]" -m "*[* *application*openURL*options*]"